Nonsan: Tourism

 The eight famous spots in Nonsan include Gwanchoksa, the historic sites of General Gyebaek, Tapjeong Reservoir, Ssanggyesa (Temple), and Noseong Sanseong (Fortress).

 Other

 The city has a concert hall, where various cultural activities such as concerts and lectures are held.
 Konyang University's auditorium also hosts free cultural activities for the community.

 In June 2011, the multipurpose culture hall Sangsang Madang was completed.
 It is dedicated to "indie art".

 Donam Academy, one of the nine neo-Confucian seowon established in Korea during the Choseon dynasty, is in greater Nonsan.
 It was made a UNESCO provisional world heritage site in December 2011.

+Nonsan is the most famous area in Korea for its strawberries.
+Nonsan accounts for about 13% of Korea's strawberry production.

 Administrative divisions

-Nonsan City has jurisdiction over 2 eup, 11 myeon, and 2 dong.
+Nonsan has jurisdiction over 2 eup, 11 myeon, and 2 dong.